SAI Rebrand Case Study

-Broad exploration and refinement: I started with lenient guidelines, giving me the freedom to explore multiple design paths through “low fidelity” sketches.
-I tested broad themes representing different aspects of the brand — chemistry, biology, global, healthcare, data / analysis, global, navigation, knowledge, helping distill concepts that would resonate.
+Broad exploration and refinement: I started with lenient guidelines, giving me the freedom to explore multiple design paths through low fidelity sketches.
+I tested broad themes representing different aspects of the brand — chemistry, biology, global, healthcare, data / analysis, navigation, and knowledge to hone in on concepts that would resonate.

 Collaborative ideation: Engaging stakeholders at every stage kept me aligned on objectives.
 Rather than presenting a final design without input, I worked alongside senior leadership to ensure the project stayed focused and that feedback was effectively incorporated.